scottmuc/presentations/git/README.markdown

     cat .git/HEAD
     ref: refs/heads/master
     # note that .git/refs/heads/master does not exist

+### First Commit

-2. Make the first commit.
+Make the first commit.
 A person will represent the initial commit which which will then trigger the creation of the master branch, and HEAD will stop spinning and point to the branch.